Filipinos in Singapore

-Filipinos in Singapore consists of citizens of the Philippines residing in Singapore or Singaporeans of Filipino descent.
-According to a 2013 estimate by the Commission on Filipinos Overseas, a total of 203,243 Filipinos live or reside in the country, with 44,102 permanent residents or persons of Filipino descent who are not citizens of the Philippines within the community.
+Filipinos in Singapore consists of citizens of the Philippines working or residing in Singapore.
+According to a 2013 estimate by the Commission on Filipinos Overseas, a total of 203,243 Filipinos work or reside in the country, a portion of which could consist of permanent residents or persons of Filipino descent who are not citizens of the Philippines within the community.

 History

 In 2004, a majority of Filipinos residing in Singapore were domestic workers, while a minority of them worked in white-collared jobs.
 In 2007, an estimated 80,000 work as domestic helpers, with another 12,000 in the information technology industry.
 This marks a slight rise from 1995, when roughly 75,000 domestic helpers from the Philippines were estimated to be working in Singapore.
 By 2009, the Filipino population in Singapore increased to 163,090, and between 2010 and 2012, about 45,450 more Filipinos were newly hired into Singapore.

 Due to the influx of Filipino domestic workers in the early 2000s, there was the stereotype of Filipinos being domestic workers among Singaporeans and this was portrayed in a Singaporean TV series, The Noose, which featured a fictional character named Leticia Bongnino.
 The stereotype resulted in some Filipinos working in other sectors of the economy being mistaken by locals as domestic workers.
 However, in recent years they have seen professional diversification, with others working as nurses, bankers, F&B and retail store staff and entertainers.

 The number of Filipino victims of human trafficking jumped by 70% in 2007 to 212 cases.
 By 2013, a total of 203,243 Filipinos resided in Singapore, with 49,000 that were not properly documented or had overstayed illegally.

 Roughly 460,000 Filipino tourists came to Singapore in 2008.